moby/moby/docs/man/docker-run.1.md

 shares of CPU time to one or more containers when you start them via **docker run**.

+Here -c or --cpu-shares=0 means that the container running has access to all of 1024 CPU Shares.
+However this value can be modified to run a container with a different priority or different proportion of CPU Cycles. e.g. If we start 3 {C0, C1, C2} containers with default values (-c OR --cpu-shares = 0) and 1 {C3} with '-c or --cpu-shares=512' then C0, C1 and C2 would have access to 100% CPU Shares i.e. 1024 shares and C3 would only have access to 50% CPU Shares i.e 512.
+In the context of a time sliced OS with time quantum set as 100 milliseconds, containers C0, C1 and C2 will run for full time quantum, and container C3 will run for half time quantum i.e 50 milliseconds.

 **--cap-add**=[]
    Add Linux capabilities